stefanullinger/node-merge-collect-files/README.md

 __0.2.1__

-  * Switched from multiglob (unmaintained) to globby.
+  * Removed reference to multiglob.

 __0.2.0__